citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 [^15]: As I mentioned in the Prologue, Acosta de Samper re-wrote and expanded some passages in her English translation.
 This is one of them (“If it was true…soulless joy?”).

 [^16]: In Acosta de Samper’s translation, this passage reads: "...God, Religion, Future life!...
 What is all this but words, words, empty words that have no meaning to me.
 XXX XXX with emotion I look up to the sky but I find no loving Being there!
 What is Religion!
 I read about it in the good books my uncle sends me but I cannot grasp its aim, I cannot believe in any good it can make me.
 The future life of my soul has become a thing indifferent to me… If my malady was only of the body, if it had not changed my spirit I could bear it… But I am not the same gentle girl Antonio loved, no; in appearance I am a monster and my heart is like a XXXX, cruel, cruel and as cold as the stones I see at the bottom of the running stream I bathe in to calm my sufferings.
 I hate all that is beautiful, I tear to pieces all I find: the flowers of my garden and set loose the XXX birds of my aviary…..
 The paroxysm passes; I come back to my senses at last, to cry over my garden deprived of its beauty and I miss the music of my birds.
 Sometimes I get up from my bed of sufferings at night while my servants sleep in peace: I run out like a mad person I lift my hands to the sky and howl like a wild animal: 'If there is a God,' I scream, 'why do I endure this when never have I wronged a human creature?'...
 Then it seems to me He looks down on me with compassionate pity.
 I feel the hand of the Almighty on my throbbing heart, I bow to the ground and pray humbly… 'Oh!
 My God, thy will be done'...
 Those are my best hours……………”

+[^17]: In Samper’s translation, she omits the next three entries.
+She continues with the last passage that happens also in September but a year ahead, which could account for the omission.

+[^18]: “Sorrow climbs aboard and gallops with me."
+The quote is from the book *The Perverted Peasant: or The Dangers of the City* by Restif de La Bretonne (1734-1806).

 ## Glossary